badgateway/ketting/readme.md

 ### Providing custom options

-restle uses [request][3] under the hood to do HTTP requests.
+restl uses [request][3] under the hood to do HTTP requests.
 Custom options can be specified as such:

 ```js